oniseven/CI3-AdminLTE/README.md

 ## Server Requirements

-PHP version 5.6 or newer is recommended.
+- PHP version 5.6 or newer is recommended.
+(Testing in PHP 7)

-It should work on 5.3.7 as well, but we strongly advise you NOT to run such old versions of PHP, because of potential security and performance issues, as well as missing features.
+- MySQL Server.
+(Testing in MariaDB 10.5.4)
+- Composer.

 ## Installations

+- Clone to your php server, you could use XAMPP or any kind of PHP server.
+- Import the demo database `demo_database_cignadlte.sql` to MySQL database server that you have.
 - Rename `.env-test` in `applications` folder to `.env`, and populate the data according to your database config.
 - In cli/bash run `composer install` it will install dependency from `composer.json`.
 - That's it.
-You are good to go, open your browser and go to <http://localhost/cignadlte>.
+You are good to go, just open your browser and go to <http://localhost/cignadlte>.
 - Have fun.

 ## Resources